INTRODUCTION TO ALTADENA

 THE WOODBURYS AND THE AVENUE OF DEODARS

 In 1883, after a trip to Italy, John Woodbury brought Deodar Cedar (Cedrus deodar) – indigenous to the Himalayas – to Altadena and had 135 of them planted them along Santa Rosa Avenue (where Woodbury was planning to build his mansion).
 The work was carried out by a labor force made up of Chinese workers who also lay the open river-rock gutters that line the street.
-Woodbury abandoned the construction of his home in 1888 when the boom busted.
+Woodbury abandoned the construction of his home in 1888 when the real estate boom busted.

 CHRISTMAS TREE LANE